Discover more at Nunnington Hall

 Here's all the information you need at a glance, to help plan your next day out to Nunnington Hall:

-This May half term, be transported to the fun of a village fete with themed games throughout the gardens.
-Have a go at hook-a-duck, test your aim at the coconut shy and pick up a hot dog from the tea gardens in this one-week extravaganza.
+It's fun and games for all the family during half-term at Nunnington.
+Be transported to the fun of a village fete with themed games throughout the gardens.
+Have a go at hook-a-duck, test your aim at the coconut shy and pick up a hot dog from the tea gardens in this week-long extravaganza.

-Follow the link to find out more about our activities at Nunnington Hall: What's on at Nunnington Hall
+Follow the link to find out more about our events and activities at Nunnington Hall throughout the year: What's on at Nunnington Hall

 Things to do when it rains

-Elsewhere in the hall, children can dress up as evacuees and learn about the history of Nunnington Hall during World War Two.
-Then there's the impressive Oak Hall, the Carlisle Collection of miniature rooms and, of course, the quintessential tea-room in the old dining room offering table service.
+Elsewhere in the hall, there's the impressive Oak Hall, the Carlisle Collection of miniature rooms and, of course, the quintessential tea-room in the old dining room offering table service.

 The Lion's Den play area